General Data Protection Regulation (GDPR)

 As an awarding organisation, Pearson is responsible for its qualifications development, awarding, and post-awarding processes.
 We have a legal obligation (such as conferred on us by statute - the Apprenticeships, Skills, Children and Learning Act 2009) to develop and award qualifications.
 As such, we are required as a data controller to perform a variety of activities to fulfil that obligation and we are responsible for our own compliance, as we are not acting on the instructions of our learning centres who may avail themselves of our services.

 Therefore, all of the activities we carry out in pursuit of that goal are covered by the provision in the General Data Protection Regulation (GDPR), which relates to processing for the purpose of fulfilling a legal obligation.
-This provision already exists in the current Data Protection Act (1998).

 As an awarding organisation recognised by Ofqual, Pearson has certain statutory obligations in respect of its functions; as such, it is the data controller rather than the data processor of personal data it holds.
 Therefore, we are not required to set down all of our processing and privacy activities.